Freedomland U.S.A.: Causes

 Freedomland Inc.'s bankruptcy filings cited competition from the 1964 New York World's Fair as a direct reason for the park's closure.
 The author Michael Virgintino wrote that the World's Fair was unlikely to be the main reason for Freedomland's bankruptcy, as the World's Fair had been announced in 1959, and many of the fair's visitors only attended that event a few times.
-Furthermore, the World's Fair had recorded a $2 million loss in 1964, and several amusement attractions at the fair had gone bankrupt during that time.
+Furthermore, the World's Fair had recorded a financial loss in 1964, and several amusement attractions at the fair had gone bankrupt during that year.
 This was part of a decline in New York City's amusement industry in general, as the city's traditional amusement area of Coney Island had declined simultaneously.

-The actual causes of Freedomland's failure have been attributed to several factors.
+Several factors contributed to Freedomland's failure.
 First, it only operated seasonally, thus reducing potential income; this contrasted with Disneyland, which operated year-round.
-Disneyland had 6 million guests during 1964, while Freedomland was only open for three or four months a year, so it could only accommodate a fraction of Disneyland's visitation.
+Freedomland was only open for three or four months a year, so its capacity was much lower than Disneyland's, which had 6 million guests in 1964.
 Second, the marshland was unstable and contributed to damage to many of the structures, requiring additional repair costs.
 A third factor was Freedomland's weak sense of identity, as people wishing for more traditional attractions could go to other places like Coney Island or Rye Playland.
 The park's failure may also have been exacerbated by the fact that Webb and Knapp had acquired too many assets, such as hotels, which had also struggled financially in the early 1960s.

-Another theory holds that Freedomland was never intended to last long from the outset.
+Freedomland may not have been intended to last long from the outset.
 William Zeckendorf said in 1970 that Freedomland was a "placeholder" to obtain land variances to permit more lucrative residential and commercial development of the marshland; the durability of the amusement structures obviated the need to undergo a proper monitoring period of 15 to 20 years.